Geraldine Fitzgerald: Personal life

-Fitzgerald married Sir Edward Lindsay-Hogg, 4th Bt. in London on November 18, 1936.
+Fitzgerald married Sir Edward Lindsay-Hogg, 4th Bt., in London on November 18, 1936.
 She was granted a divorce in Reno on August 30, 1946, after three years of separation.
-She had one son, director Michael Lindsay-Hogg, by her first marriage, and a daughter, Susan Scheftel, by her second marriage to American businessman Stuart Straus Scheftel, grandson of Ida and Isidor Straus.
+She had one son, director Sir Michael Lindsay-Hogg, by her first marriage, and a daughter, Susan Scheftel, by her second marriage to American businessman Stuart Straus Scheftel, grandson of Ida and Isidor Straus.

 Her son's resemblance to Orson Welles, with whom she worked and was linked romantically in the late 1930s, led to rumors that Welles was his biological father.
-Fitzgerald never confirmed this to her son, but in his 2011 autobiography Lindsay-Hogg wrote that this question was resolved by his mother's close friend Gloria Vanderbilt, who had written that Fitzgerald told her that Welles was the father.
+Fitzgerald never confirmed this to her son, but in his 2011 autobiography Lindsay-Hogg wrote that this question was resolved by his mother's close friend Gloria Vanderbilt, who had written that Fitzgerald told her that Welles was his father.

-A 2015 biography of Welles by Patrick McGilligan argues that Welles's paternity is unlikely; Fitzgerald left the United States for Ireland in late May 1939, and her son, born early May 1940, was conceived before her return in late October.
+A 2015 biography of Welles by Patrick McGilligan argues that Welles' paternity is unlikely; Fitzgerald left the United States for Ireland in late May 1939, and her son, born in early May 1940, was conceived before her return to the U.S. in late October.
 Welles did not travel overseas during that period.

 English actress Tara Fitzgerald is Fitzgerald's great-niece.

 Death

 Fitzgerald died at age 91 in New York City, following a long battle with Alzheimer's disease.
-She is buried in Woodlawn Cemetery in The Bronx.
+She is buried in Woodlawn Cemetery, in The Bronx, next to her husband, Stuart Straus Scheftel.